 Wagon Wheel by Old Crow Medicine Show

 Wagon Wheel is another classic country campfire song.
 The tune is catchy, and you won’t be able to help but sing or hum along.
-Wagon Wheel also brings in some other instruments, so if you’ve got a banjo, this song is your time to shine at the bonfire!
+Wagon Wheel also brings in some other instruments, so if you’ve got a banjo, this folk song is your time to shine at the bonfire!

 Hey Jude by The Beatles